LeGi0N09/Fooddy/README.md

 ## 📄 Additional Documentation

-If you would like more details and information, please refer to the [documentation](docs/README.md).
+For more details and information, refer to the [documentation](docs/README.md).

 ---

-Thank you for using the Restaurant Order Taking System!
-We hope it helps streamline your restaurant's order management process.
-If you have any questions or need assistance, please don't hesitate to reach out.
+Thank you for choosing Fooddy, the Restaurant Order Management System!
+Experience a streamlined order process and optimize your restaurant's efficiency.
+Should you have any inquiries or require assistance, don't hesitate to reach out.

 Happy ordering! 🍽️🍕🥗🍔🍣